Red Line (RTA Rapid Transit): Rolling stock

 When the extension to Hopkins Airport was being built in 1967, a fleet of 20 longer cars was purchased to supplement and replace the Blue Birds.
 These second-generation cars, numbered 151–170, were 72 ft long and were built by Pullman-Standard Car Manufacturing Company.
 The cars, which had a stainless steel exterior with red and white trim and featured interior luggage racks, were promoted as "Airporters."
 The Airporters supplanted the Blue Birds, except during rush hour when extra cars were needed.
 In 1970, ten additional Airporters were purchased, numbered as 171–180.
-With the purchase of the Tokyu cars in 1985, all Airporters and Blue Birds were retired.
+With the purchase of the Tokyu cars in 1981, all Airporters and Blue Birds were retired starting in 1984.

 In April 2019, a study recommended that 34 new cars be procured in 2020 for delivery in 2023, but the subsequent COVID-19 pandemic may have delayed this.
 During a board meeting in January 2020, a contract was awarded to LTK Consulting to prepare specifications.
 In September 2020, RTA received $15 million from the federal government for the replacement of both its light (Blue/Green/Waterfront lines) and heavy rail fleet, but the 2019 study suggested it would take $102 million to replace the heavy rail and $96 million to replace the light rail, totaling $198 million.
-As of the September 2020 post, it was planned a contract would be awarded during the second quarter of 2021, but they have not said anything about it since.
+As of the September 2020 post, it was planned a contract would be awarded during the second quarter of 2021, but the contract was not awarded until April 2023, the RTA announced that Siemens would build new S200 cars to replace the current fleet.

-In May 2021, 18 decommissioned cars (combined light rail and heavy rail) were scrapped to make room for the new cars.
+In preparation for the new cars' arrival, 18 decommissioned cars (combined light rail and heavy rail) had been scrapped by May 2021.